Skip to content

 • You already use the Katana app on the shop floor or have an existing implementation and the switching cost outweighs broader-scope upside.

-• Your operational complexity outside manufacturing is modest — single warehouse, simple dispatch, no real CRM need.
+• Your operational complexity outside manufacturing is modest, single warehouse, simple dispatch, no real CRM need.

-Where OpsUI shines
+Where OpsUI wins

 When OpsUI is the better fit

-• Manufacturing is one layer of a broader operations problem — you also need warehouse picking, dispatch, returns, CRM, or analytics, and you would rather buy one modular product than stitch Katana to four others.
+• Manufacturing is one layer of a broader operations problem.
+You also need warehouse picking, dispatch, returns, CRM, or analytics, and you would rather buy one modular product than stitch Katana to four others.

 • Your manufacturing footprint is light assembly or make-to-stock with single-level or simple multi-level BOMs, not full MRP, and the broader operations scope matters more than manufacturing depth.